Creamy vegan spinach artichoke pasta is a 30-minute, one-pot meal. If you like spinach artichoke dip, you'll love this pasta!

 - 1 cup raw cashews - soaked in hot water for 10 minutes

 - 12 ounce bag frozen spinach - thawed and drained

 - 1 14 ounce can quartered artichoke hearts - drained

 - Cook the pasta according to the package directions and drain it.

-- While the pasta cooks, make the Garlic Cashew Cream by combining the cashews, water, garlic, and lemon juice in your blender, and puree until very smooth.
+- While the pasta cooks, make the cashew cream by combining the cashews, water, garlic, and lemon juice in your blender, and puree until very smooth.
 If you're having trouble getting a smooth mix, blend for 30-45 seconds, then let the mixture rest for 5-10 minutes.
 The cashew meal will soften more, so when you blend again, it will get smoother.

 - Transfer the pasta and spinach back to the pot you used to cook the pasta.
-Pour on the Garlic Cashew Cream, and add the spinach, and artichoke hearts.
+Pour on the cashew cream, and add the spinach and artichoke hearts.
 Stir well to combine.

 - If your pasta got cold during stirring, you can turn the heat to medium-low and stir constantly until everything is heated through.
 Season with salt and pepper to taste, and serve warm.

 Frequently asked questions